phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

   than using it.
 Hence, ZendMM can only warn you about allocations it is aware of, every traditionnal libc allocation won't be reported in here, f.e.
 * If PHP shuts down in an incorrect maner (what we call an unclean shutdown), ZendMM will report tons of leaks.
-This is because when incorrectly shutdown, the engine uses a longjmp() call to a catch block, preventing every code that cleans memory to fire-in.
+This is because when incorrectly shutdown, the engine uses a `longjmp() <http://man7.org/linux/man-pages/man3/longjmp.3.html>`_ call to a catch block, preventing every code that cleans memory to fire-in.
 Thus, many leaks get reported.
 This happens especially after a call to PHP's exit()/die(), or if a fatal error gets triggered in some critical parts of PHP.
-* If you use a non-debug build of PHP, nothing shows on stderr, ZendMM is dumb.
+* If you use a non-debug build of PHP, nothing shows on *stderr*, ZendMM is dumb but will still clean any allocated request-bound buffer that's not been explicitely freed by the programmer

 What you must remember is that ZendMM leak tracking is a nice bonus tool to have, but it does not replace a :doc:`true C memory debugger <./memory_debugging>`.

+ZendMM internal design
+**********************

+.. todo:: todo

 Common errors and mistakes
 **************************